 - £10,000 for retail, hospitality or leisure businesses with a rateable value of £15,000 or less

 - £25,000 for retail, hospitality and leisure businesses with a rateable value between £15,000 and £51,000

 Click Here to for more information and to apply.

 Coronavirus Job Retention Scheme (CJRS)

 Government grants will cover 80% of the salary of retained workers, up to a total of £2,500 a month.
-The scheme, open to any employer in the country, will cover the cost of wages backdated to March 1st and will be open before the end of April for at least 3 months.
-Click Here for more information.
+The scheme, open to any employer in the country, will cover the cost of wages backdated to March 1st.
+This scheme is now open for claim submissions.

 Statutory Sick Pay (SSP)